midhunshyam/Advanced-Machine-Learning/README.md

 ### Visualisation

-All plots (training curves, reconstructions, agent performance) are generated inline in the notebook under the “Visualisation” sections.
+All plots (training curves, reconstructions, agent performance) are generated inline in the notebook under the respective sections.